Skip to content

 namestringUnique plugin identifier (derived from class name by default)

-aliases?unknownAlternative names for backward compatibility. getPluginByName() matches against both name and aliases.
+aliases?readonly string[]Alternative names for backward compatibility. getPluginByName() matches against both name and aliases.

 versionstringPlugin version - defaults to grid version for built-in plugins.
 Third-party plugins can override with their own semver.

-styles?stringCSS styles to inject into the grid’s shadow DOM
+styles?stringCSS styles to inject via document.adoptedStyleSheets

 cellRenderers?Record<string, CellRenderer>Custom cell renderers keyed by type name